anerv/dk_network_analysis/interpretation.md

 - LTS 1-2 is lower or same in areas with high density! (but higher range)
 - LTS 1-3 same - but even stronger tendency to low comp count in high dens? (and lower range than 1-2)
 - LTS 1-4 - very low count in most places, but a few with very high - investigate

+## Spatial weights sensitivity

+All positive significant spatial auto!
+Only very few examples of the different weights changing the direction - and only in cases with already very low Moran's I. Better results for smaller K.

+### Reach

+Comparing K = 6, 18, 36 for hex grids

+Highest Moran's I with w2, but w1 and w2 almost similar More grid cells are in significant clusters with w3?
+Same pattern across all LTS levels.

+### Density

+Comparing:
+hex_ks = [6, 18, 36]
+muni_ks = [3, 5, 7]
+socio_ks = [4, 8, 12]

+#### Administrative

+##### Individual LTS

+Moran's I is sometimes slightly smaller or similar for w3, w1 and w2 identical, clusters bigger.

+##### Relative length

+w3 tends to be smaller than w1 and w2, clusters bigger.

+#### Socio

+#### Ind LTS

+w3 smaller, w1 and w2 mostly similar - but sometimes slightly different pattern than at adm level.

+Clusters again bigger for w3.

+Similar for relative length.

+#### Hex grid

+w3 significantly lower, w3 clusters bigger.
+Both for ind. and rel. density.

+### Fragmentation

+#### Adm

+##### Comp count

+Similar Moran's I, larger clusters for w3. w3 larger, positive for car and total - but very small - w1 and w2 negative but very small.

+##### Comp count per km

+w3 usually lower.

+Same for socio and hexgrid.

+Comp per length usually very low.